 There’s a great video below from Stewmac that provides an overview and demonstrates how different types of capacitors can impact tonal quality.

-Essentially pickups create a magnetic field that allow guitar strings to create a signal by displacing the magnetic field which can then be transferred from your guitar to your amp.
+Essentially pickups create a magnetic field that allows guitar strings to create a signal by displacing the magnetic field which can then be transferred from your guitar to your amp.

 The video below demonstrates how pickup selectors work and will help you visualize things a little better.